Bitcoin Verdict

 Have 6+ figures and care about sovereigntyUnchained multisig IRAYou hold a key, no single-party risk

-Are in a 401k with limited optionsETF (if available) or rolloverMany 401k plans now include IBIT or FBTC
+Are stuck in a 401k with few choicesETF (if offered) or a rolloverMany 401k plans now include IBIT or FBTC; if not, a rollover (moving the money into an IRA) opens up every option above

 Roth vs Traditional IRA for Bitcoin

-A Traditional IRA defers taxes - you deduct contributions now but pay income tax on everything you withdraw in retirement.
-If Bitcoin does what its holders expect, that tax bill could be enormous.
+A Traditional IRA flips the timing.
+You get a deduction on what you put in now, then pay regular income tax on everything you withdraw in retirement.
+If your Bitcoin grows the way long-term holders hope, that future tax bill could be a big one.